janlonden/kuvaify/README.md

 **linkElement**

-Choose the element which holds the links you want kuvaify to show.
+Choose the element that contain the links you want kuvaify to show.

 ```
 linkElement: '#my-element'